Christmas Cactus is a popular cactus plant grown indoors that produces beautiful pink blooms during the time of Christmas.

 Tips to Care for Christmas Cactus Seeds During Propagation

-- Move the pot to a location receiving bright, indirect light.
+- Move the pot to a location where it receives bright, indirect light.
 It should not get direct sunlight for more than 3 hours as it can damage the plant.

-- Do not allow the seeds to dry; mist them regularly and avoid overwatering.
+- Do not let the seeds dry; mist them regularly and avoid overwatering.

-- Place the pot in a small water bowl and let the soil absorb the water via the drainage holes if the top soil appears to be dry.
+- Place the pot in a small water bowl and let the soil absorb the water via the drainage holes if the top soil appears dry.

-- During the germination, maintain the temperature of 70-75°F.
+- During the germination, maintain a temperature of 70-75°F.

-- If you live in a colder climate, use a heating pad underneath to boost the germination process.
+- If you live in a colder climate, use a heating pad underneath to boost germination.

 The Christmas Cactus roots will form in 2-3 weeks after you sow them.